Virtuous pagan: Biblical and theological foundations

 Certain Church Fathers, while encouraging evangelism of nonbelievers, are known to have taken a more broadly inclusive view as to the participation of non-Christians in divine wisdom.
-In Chapter 46 of his First Apology, Justin Martyr went so far as to claim all logos-inspired pagans as Christians, even those who espoused nontheistic philosophies:
+In Chapter 46 of his First Apology, Justin Martyr went so far as to claim all logos-inspired pagans as sharing in the wisdom of God, even those who espoused nontheistic philosophies:

 We have been taught that Christ is the First-born of God, and we have suggested above that He is the logos of whom every race of men and women were partakers.
 And they who lived with the logos are Christians, even though they have been thought atheists; as, among the Greeks, Socrates and Heraclitus, and people like them."

 Francis A. Sullivan believes that early Christian writers "did not preclude virtuous pagans from possibly attaining salvation", but he "agrees that it is possible that the patristic Fathers, had they been asked directly, may have denied that pagans and Jews could become partakers of eternal life."